mdditt2000/openshift-4-9/next-gen-routes/README.md

 ### Step 1: Deploy CIS

 Currently in CIS 2.8.1 only one **Public IP**, **Virtual Server** for BIG-IP can be configured for all Routes.
 Routes uses HOST Header Load balancing to determine the backend application.
-This example will use next generation OpenShift routes in CIS 2.9.
-In this example the backend is **/tea,/coffee and /mocha** using hostname **cafe.example.com**
+In this first example the backend is **/tea,/coffee and /mocha** using hostname **cafe.example.com** with Virtual IP address of 10.192.125.65

 Next Generation Routes Controller uses extended ConfigMap, allowing the user to create multiple Virtual IP addresses for OpenShift Routes.
 Support for multi-partition is also available.
 Each namespace will be managed in a dedicated partition/tenant on BIG-IP